Wisconsin Laws and Incentives

 Clean Diesel Grant Program

 The Wisconsin Department of Natural Resources (DNR) provides U.S. Environmental Protection Agency Diesel Emission Reduction Act (DERA) funding for projects that reduce diesel emissions in Wisconsin.
 Funding for 25% to 100% of eligible projects costs is available to businesses, nonprofits, and public entities that reduce diesel emissions by replacing engines, retrofitting exhaust controls, purchasing new vehicles, or installing idle reduction equipment.
+Eligible projects include school buses, transit buses, and non-road engines, equipment, or vehicles.
 For more information, including funding amounts and application details, see the DNR Clean Diesel Grant Program website.

 Alternative Fuel Tax Refund for Taxis